validator/validator/npm.md

-# vnu-jar: Check HTML/CSS/SVG from JavaScript code
+# vnu-jar: Check HTML/CSS/SVG from JavaScript

 `vnu-jar` lets you use the Nu Html Checker (vnu) from within JavaScript code — to catch unintended mistakes in HTML, CSS, and SVG content.